Arron Afflalo

 Arron Agustin Afflalo (born October 15, 1985) is an American former professional basketball player in the National Basketball Association (NBA).
 He played college basketball for the UCLA Bruins.
 As a junior, he was named a consensus All-American and was voted the player of the year in the Pac-12 Conference.
 After forgoing his senior year in college, Afflalo was selected in the first round of the 2007 NBA draft by the Detroit Pistons with the 27th overall pick.

 Early life

 Afflalo was born at the UCLA Medical Center in Los Angeles, California, only a few minutes' walk from Pauley Pavilion, where the UCLA Bruins play their home games.
 His parents are Benjamin Afflalo and Gwendolyn Washington.
 He also has a younger sister named Paris.
+Afflalo has grandparents from Jamaica and is also of Portuguese and Moroccan descent.
+He is named after the Biblical figure Aaron but his mother changed the spelling to make it unique.

+Afflalo's parents did not marry and separated when he was three.
+He lived with his mother until the age of 13 and then moved into his father's house in Compton, California.
+Afflalo grew up as a fan of the Los Angeles Lakers and his favourite player was Byron Scott; Afflalo wore a #4 jersey in honor of Scott who used the same number.

 As a senior in the 2003–04 season, Afflalo helped lead Centennial High School to a California Division III title.

 Considered a five-star recruit by Rivals.com, Afflalo was listed as the No. 6 shooting guard and the No. 26 player in the nation in 2004.